 Apprenticeships not only provide a way for people young and old to gain valuable skills, but they also add value to industries, organisers and employers in general.
 They also improve the economy by offering a way for people to acquire skills and get into work.
 For industries that require a skilled workforce, apprenticeships can be a great way to support the development of a new workforce and contribute to the community.

-Although they are not as commonplace today perhaps as they once were, apprenticeships are very much part of the educational pathway in the UK, and the government are making every effort to reintroduce and encourage apprenticeships as a way to gain experience and develop a firm footing within a particular industry.
+Although they are not as commonplace today perhaps as they once were, apprenticeships are very much part of the educational pathway in the UK, and provide great alternatives to university.
+The government are making every effort to reintroduce and encourage apprenticeships as a way to gain experience and develop a firm footing within a particular industry.

 As such, the coalition government have put apprenticeships at the top of their employment agenda and are developing ways to try and make them accessible and more widely available in the coming year.